Boston Red Sox vs Tampa Bay Rays Odds, Spread, and Totals

 - All six of Tampa Bay's covers have come on their home field.

-- The under is 4-3 in Tampa Bay's games that follow a win.
+- The OVER is 2-0 in both of Tampa Bay's games against the Red Sox.

 Red Sox vs Rays Injury Reports